 Sleep is not merely a time of rest and restoration; it is a complex and dynamic process vital for our health and well-being.
 During sleep, the body performs essential functions such as repairing tissues, consolidating memories, and regulating hormones.
 Adequate sleep is crucial for maintaining optimal cognitive function, emotional well-being, and physical health.

 Yet, in our modern, fast-paced world, many of us treat sleep as negotiable—a commodity to be sacrificed in favor of work, socializing, or binge-watching our favorite shows.
-The truth is, skimping on sleep comes at a cost.
+The truth is, that skimping on sleep comes at a cost.
 Chronic sleep deprivation has been linked to a host of health problems, including obesity, heart disease, diabetes, and weakened immune function.

 Crafting the Perfect Sleep Routine